ros-workshop/course/README.md

 </details>

 ### Tips
-* Whenever you open a new terminal window remember to run source devel/setup.bash from the workspace/src directory
+* Whenever you open a new terminal window remember to run `source devel/setup.bash` from the `workspace/src` directory
-* After you have changed a file within a package you need to run a catkin_make from the workspace/src directory
+* After you have changed a file within a package you need to run `catkin_make` from the `workspace/src` directory
-* Not all packages can be installed with sudo apt-get install as they might not have a rosdep key!
+* Often packages cannot be installed with `sudo apt-get install` as they might not have a `rosdep` key!
 If this is the case, clone the package manually and build within your workspace
-* --force-discover can be used if rosrun does not find your package
+* `--force-discover` can be used if `rosrun` does not find your package

 # Part 2: ROS Applications